 Now you can easily paint or decorate the chevron pattern you just created.

-Mine is shown here in orange and white that I used as a backdrop for my Fall side entrance display.
+Mine is shown here in orange and white that I used as a backdrop for a Autumn display outside my side entrance.

 “In Him we live and move and exist” Acts 17:28